-Soft and fluffy Brown Pandesal made of bread flour and wholemeal flour with an option to add flaxseed meal.
-It’s nicely chewy with a touch of sweet.
+Soft and fluffy Brown Pandesal is made of bread flour and wholemeal flour with an option to add a flaxseed meal.
+It's nicely chewy with a touch of sweetness.

 Pandesal is my absolute favorite breakfast bread and most certainly by every Filipino.
 If we are not eating rice for breakfast then we're probably eating pandesal, with hot coffee or in my case, hot milo.

 It all started with Pandesal.
 My bread-making life that is.

 When I moved here in Singapore many years ago, Pandesal was one of the first things I miss eating.
 Not being able to buy it just as easily was enough motivation for me to learn and teach myself how to make bread, in general.

 I still clearly remember my first batch of pandesal.
 It was hard rock and slightly edible (well not really).
 Having no prior experience in bread making, I didn't really know what I was getting into.
 No idea about yeast, rising, kneading, and all other crucial things needed in order to make proper bread.